 The new cathedral of Salamanca is about 400 years younger: it was built between the 16th and 18th centuries.
 Just like the Andalusian cathedrals I saw before, it is simply stunning!
 It is huge with tall mighty columns, arched passages and exquisitely decorated organ and altar.
 The stainglass windows, intricate ceiling and dome with coat-of-arms and smaller columns are fantastic.
 The skill of the builders definitely deserves recognition!

 Useful info: the cathedrals form one building.
 It means that you enter the new cathedral first where the ticket office is.
-And when you finish with viewing it you just go the old cathedral right from there: there is a passage, so no need to go out.
+And when you finish with viewing it you just go to the old cathedral right from there: there is a passage, so no need to go out.
 The ticket you buy covers entrances to both cathedrals.

 Entrance fee: 4.75 EUR, audioguide included.

+Ieronimus is a part of the main cathedral of Salamanca I mention above.
 Ieronimus is a name given to the cathedral’s tower.
 Naturally, it offers panoramic views of Salamanca, a better view of the cathedral’s roof and dome, and a view from above of the new cathedral’s interior.
 Trust me, all these views are spectacular!

 Useful info: when I was there, ladies at the ticket office did not speak a word in English.
 Luckily, the price is just written there.
 You can find more info here.